 - Bait and Switch: The episode's first half does all it can to play up the idea that Simon is the mole (which actually works even better if you've seen the actor as Don John in Whedon's Much Ado About Nothing first).
 Of course, it's all for naught if you were paying close enough attention to the credits.

 - Blatant Lies: Jayne makes a crude remark about Kaylee, which Mal calls him on.
 Jayne protests that Mal "don't pay [him] to talk pretty."
 After Mal sends him away from the table:Simon: What do you pay him for?Mal: What?Simon: I was just wondering what his job is.
 On the ship.Mal: [beat] Public relations.

 - The Caretaker: Simon to both River and Kaylee.

 - Dare to Be Badass: Simon had already done this when he first arrives.

-- Death Glare: between Simon and Mal a couple of times.
+- Between Simon and Mal a couple of times.

 - Jayne gives Kaylee one when she tells him that it will be simple to rewire something and he sees nothing BUT wires.